 A Few Takeaways from NRA 2019

-Technology is advancing rapidly in the restaurant industry.
+First, technology is advancing rapidly in the restaurant industry.

-Automation is a good thing for most.
+Second, automation is here and is a good thing for most.

-Robots can make sushi!
+Third, robots can make sushi!

-Cannabis and CBD are coming to restaurants near you (if they haven’t already).
+Fourth, cannabis and CBD are coming to restaurants near you (if they haven’t already).

-Ethically and environmentally responsible products are on the rise.
+Sixth, ethically and environmentally responsible products are on the rise.

 The centennial NRA was filled with loads of innovative technology and products for every type of consumer, which gave me a taste of what I can expect for the future of dining.
-All this to say, one day at NRA was simply not long enough.
+All this to say, one day at NRA was not long enough.
 And I never thought I’d say this… but there were almost too many free samples – even for me.

 That’s a wrap on NRA – see ya next year!